Suspended MH370 search could resume in future: Australian minister

 Chester said restarting the search would require "credible new information which leads to a specific location," and that it would be at the discretion of the Malaysian government.

-A recommendation from investigators last month to look to the north of the 120,000 sq km (46,000 sq mile) area that has been the focus of search efforts was not specific enough, he said.
+A recommendation from investigators last month to look to the north of the 120,000 square kilometre area that has been the focus of search efforts was not specific enough, he said.

 The head of the Australian Transport Safety Bureau (ATSB), which led the hunt for the plane, said authorities are confident it is not in the area where they have been looking.